stanford-policylab/opp/py/data_readme_template.md

   coordinate of the highway post that was recorded for the stop, then mapping that latitude and longitude to a county using a shapefile.
 Details are in the `WA_map_locations.R` script.
-- We created an officer ID field based on officer name.
-Duplicates are possible if officers have the same first and last name, however this is unlikely.
 - Arrests and citations are grouped together in the `stop_outcome`, so we cannot reliably identify arrests.
 There is data on incident to arrest searches, but this does not necessarily identify all arrests.
-- (danj): there may be duplicates, deduping on  employee_last, employee_first, officer_race_raw, officer_gender, contact_date, contact_hour, highway_type,
+- If one were to dedupe on employee_last, employee_first, officer_race,
-  road_number, milepost, driver_race_orig, driver_age_orig, driver_gender_orig
+  officer_gender, contact_date, contact_hour, highway_type, road_number, milepost,
-  yields ~3.4% fewer rows; however, many of these have NA for the driver demographics; at the same time, it's hard to believe an officer could stop 45 people in an hour..
+  driver_race, driver_age, driver_gender it would yield ~3.4% fewer rows.
+Without
+  deduping, there are a few officers who seem to stop a suspiciously high, but not altogether unreasonable, number of people in a an hour.
+However, we ultimately choose not to dedupe since most of the "duplicate" rows have NA for the driver demographics and other fields.
+- Weigh station stops were removed.
+- `raw_enforcements` is simply a concatenation of 12 enforcement columns in the raw data.
+- Additional columns in the raw data that may be of interest: officer name

 ## Tacoma, WA
 **Data notes**: